Types of Financial Aid

 CSB and SJU Grants

-Each college offers grants to qualified students.
-Eligibility for these funds is based on documented financial need.
+Each college offers need-based grants to qualified students.
+Eligibility is determined annually and is based on the results of the Free Application for Federal Student Aid (FAFSA).

-This program is available to all Minnesota residents with eligibility based on financial need as defined by the state.
-The state requires students to enroll for 15 credits per semester to be considered full time.
+The Minnesota State Grant is a need-based program available to eligible Minnesota residents.
+Eligibility is based on demonstrated financial need as defined by the state and an applicant's FAFSA results.
+The state requires students to enroll for 15 credits per semester to be considered full-time and receive maximum Grant funding.
+Enrollment of less than 15 credits will result in proration of any Minnesota Grant eligibility.Federal Pell Grants

 This federal grant is available to all U.S. citizens and certain categories of noncitizens who have not earned a bachelor's degree.
 Eligibility is based on documented financial need as determined by the FAFSA.